Financial Support

 Families that have a household income below £35,000 will mean a student can apply for financial support.
 Students can also claim for Free School Meals if they meet the eligibility criteria.

-Free School Meals will only be awarded if you meet the government’s criteria for Free School Meals in further education:
+Free Meals will only be awarded if you meet the government’s criteria for Free Meals in further education or if you make a transitional claim:

 - Your family receives Universal Credit and your family’s working salary is less that £7,400 per year